 2. "But you look fine to me!"

-I don't feel healthy to myself.
+I don't feel healthy for myself.
 I'm not trying to stay in shape for anyone else, just myself, thanks.
 I appreciate you trying to make me feel better about my body image but I know something has to be done.

 3. "I didn't gain any weight in college."